 - Publication 15-A, Employer's Supplemental Tax Guide

-- Publication 51, Circular A, Agricultural Employer's Tax Guide
+- About Publication 51, (Circular A), Agricultural Employer's Tax Guide

 - Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities